When To Use This Strategy

 The semantic feature analysis strategy uses a grid to help kids explore how sets of things are related to one another.
-By completing and analyzing the grid, students are able to see connections, make predictions and master important concepts.
-This strategy enhances comprehension and vocabulary skills.
+The grid has words or concepts to be compared on one axis and traits on the other.
+By completing and analyzing the grid, students are able to see similarities and differences, make connections, and discuss important concepts.

 Why use semantic feature analysis?

-- It draws on students' prior knowledge and uses discussion to elicit information about word meanings.
+- It draws on students’ prior knowledge and lends itself to academic discussion.

 How to use semantic feature analysis